 - Allows certain mid-year election changes for health FSAs and dependent care assistance programs for plan years ending in 2021.

-The most noteworthy change here is that the IRS is now allowing unused funds to carryover from the year they were contributed through the next year (2020 to 2021 and 2021 to 2022) to help with health care expenses during COVID.
+The most noteworthy change here is that the IRS is now allowing unused funds to carryover from the year they were contributed to the next year (2020 to 2021 and 2021 to 2022) to help with health care expenses during COVID.
 FSAs previously had a “use it or lose it” rule that dictated any unused FSA contributions were forfeited at the end of the year (though employers could allow up to 2.5 months grace period to use funds).
 A few years ago, a new FSA carryover rule was created that gave employers the ability to change their FSA plans to allow up to $550 (inflation adjusted 2021 limit) to be carried over from one year to the next.
 With this temporary change, the $550 rollover limitation is removed and the 2.5 month grace period is extended through the end of the year.

 The important thing here is your employer’s willingness to implement the changes.
 The new law makes it possible for employers to make these changes to FSA accounts, but it does not make it mandatory that they do so.
 In other words: it’s up to your employer to implement the rule changes now that they’ve been given permission.
 So check with your employer, and potentially prod them to implement the new rules.
 If your employer will not allow you to roll over more funds, the last thing you want to do is contribute more in 2021 and lose unspent funds at the end of the year, so confirming the changes have been implemented is important.